 As a general rule, Ministers should not appoint, or recommend for appointment, public servants to statutory boards.
 There may, however, be special circumstances that justify appointing a public servant to a board.
 These reasons should be noted in the Cabinet Paper.

 For further information on this, see Cabinet Office circular CO (02) 5, Appointment of Public Servants to Statutory Boards.

 Remuneration for appointees

-The Cabinet Fees Framework recommends the process for setting or reviewing fees paid to appointees, recommends fee ranges, and sets Cabinet’s processes for exceptions to the Fees Framework (see Cabinet Office circular CO (12) 6, Fees Framework for Members Appointed to Bodies in which the Crown has an Interest).
+Remuneration can be set using a variety of mechanisms.
+The most common is the Cabinet Fees Framework, which recommends the process for setting or reviewing fees, recommends fee ranges, and sets Cabinet’s processes for exceptions to the Fees Framework.

 The Fees Framework covers most Crown entities (including Crown agents, district health boards, autonomous Crown entities, and tertiary education institutions), trust boards, advisory bodies/committees to Ministers and chief executives, Royal commissions, commissions of inquiry and Ministerial inquiries, statutory tribunals, and some subsidiary bodies.

 For further information on this see SSC’s Board Appointment and Induction Guidelines - Chapter 3: Remuneration for members of Boards and other Bodies, and Cabinet Office circular CO (12) 6, Fees Framework for Members Appointed to Bodies in which the Crown has an Interest.